hull-graveyard/hull-tutorial-facebook-sdk/README.md

 * In your Facebook App's dashboard (on http://developers.facebook.com), go to "Settings > App Domains" and add your user-facing domain in addition to the Hull organization URL.
 * Insert your end-user domain in one of the following fields: "Canvas URL" or "Page Tab" (You probably already have done this already)

-Look at the code in Indexy
+Look at the code in `index.html` (https://github.com/hull/hull-facebook-sdk/blob/master/index.html)